Could you take on 30 Day Squat Challenge in November to raise funds for breast cancer care in the Mater Hospital?

-By joining the Mater’s “30 Day Squat Challenge”, you’ll be raising funds to help us complete 3 additional consultation rooms in the Breast Health Clinic in the Mater, making an incredible difference to patient care.
+By joining the Mater’s “30 Day Squat Challenge”, you’ll be raising funds to help provide additional consulting and screening space in the Breast Health Clinic in the Mater, making an incredible difference to patient care.

 Any questions?
 Take a look at the FAQ below or text or call David, our Community Fundraising Officer, on 085 168 6169

 How does the 30 Day Squat Challenge work?

 You have 30 days to do 3,000 squats in the month of November!
 You can track your squats using our beginner friendly planner, or an app.
 Then post an update to your fundraiser page daily or weekly to get your finisher wristband.